Vargasavour Recipes

 Instructions

-• Add the chopped onion, season with sea salt, and cook for 4-5 minutes until translucent.
+• Heat 2 tablespoons extra virgin olive oil in a large saucepan over medium heat.
+Add the chopped onion, season with 1 teaspoon sea salt, and cook for 4-5 minutes until softened and translucent.

-• Serve warm, garnished with chopped parsley.
+• Serve warm with freshly chopped parsley on top.

 Notes